Office of Student Conduct-Complaints

 Under the Student Code of Conduct, any member of the University community or interested person may file a complaint of a possible violation of the Student Code of Conduct, Residence Life Rules and Regulations, or Greek Life Guidelines against a student.

-The complaint should be filed in writing to the Office of Student Conduct.
+Complaints can be made to the Office of Student Conduct or any hearing officer.
 Complaints should include a detailed description of the incident with times and date(s), names of those involved, and location.
+A person filing a complaint can be accompanied by an advisor of his/her choice to any conduct related meeting.

 Some actions that violate the Student Code of Conduct may also violate local, state or federal law.
 Such incidents should be reported to the appropriate law enforcement agency in addition to the Office of Student Conduct.
 Due to the administrative nature of the student conduct process, there is no double jeopardy standard for students going through the conduct process and the legal system for the same incident.

-If a complaint is filed against a student, he or she will be notified of the specific part of the code potentially violated and provided instructions on contacting the hearing officer designated to investigate the complaint.
+If a complaint is filed against a student, he or she will be notified of the specific part of the code potentially violated and a meeting will be scheduled the hearing officer designated to investigate the complaint.
+The respondent to a complaint can be accompanied to any conduct-relaated meeting by an advisor of his/her choice.

 When meeting with the hearing officer, the student will have an opportunity to review the complaint, present his/her side and offer any information about the situation.
-Also, the student will be able to accept an administrative resolution to a complaint during the meeting with the hearing officer or request a hearing with the appropriate conduct board.
-The student may request time to gather information or consider his/her options prior to deciding whether to accept an administrative resolution or request a board hearing.
+Also, the respondent may be able to accept an administrative resolution to a complaint during the meeting with the hearing officer or request a hearing with the appropriate conduct board as outlined in the code of conduct, Section IV, Subsection B. The student may request time to gather information or consider his/her options prior to deciding whether to accept an administrative resolution or request a board hearing.

 Sanctions are imposed after it has been determined a student violated the code of conduct or other behavioral expectations.
 Sanctions are intended to assist students in developing an understanding of why certain behaviors are unacceptable or cause concern, not to punish.
 More serious sanctions are intended to be used with repeat violators or serious incidents.